-With simple plant maintenance, such as cleaning your leaves, watering correctly and knowing the correct soil to use you can be sure your plants will be healthy and strong.
+With simple plant maintenance, such as cleaning your leaves, watering correctly, and knowing the correct soil to use you can be sure your plants will be healthy and strong.
 Indoor plants have become extremely popular over the last few years so it’s best for all if we know how to keep your plants healthy.
-If you’re taking care of your plants for the first time, our plant maintenance tips and ticks will provide you with some of the necessary information to allow your plants to thrive.
+If you’re taking care of your plants for the first time, our plant maintenance tips and tricks will provide you with some of the necessary information to allow your plants to thrive.

 Plants can be mysterious sometimes, one day they look perfect and the next they are struggling.
 But with our simple tips and tricks you will have the basics to know what to do.

 Planting indoor plants